DataShaka/Documentation/routes/upsert.md

 #Upsert route

-- The Upsert route allows you to insert new data and/or update existing data in an given groupspace for a speficic authentication token.
+- The Upsert route allows you to insert new data and/or update existing data in an given groupspace for a specific authentication token.
 - The data upserted is readily available for [query](retrieve.md) or [discovery](discovery.md)..
 - The data can be either formatted as TCSV (i.e. .tcsv)  or JTCSV (i.e. .json)
-- After the upsert is completed , a JSON formatted response is returned with
+- After the upsert is completed, a JSON formatted response is returned with
   - ```IsSuccess``` : `true` or `false`
   - ```Warning``` : typically, when the data document is empty
-  - ```Error``` : Upsert didnt complete and the data is not in live
+  - ```Error``` : Upsert didn't complete and the data is not in live

 ##Version